 Benaimah was arrested in September 2017, according to the human rights organization Al-Qst and Qatari-based Al-Jazeera.
 Al-Jazeera did not specify a date, while Al-Qst said he was arrested September 12.

-Under Crown Prince Mohammad bin Salman, who is also Saudi Arabia’s minister of defense, the kingdom has become increasingly close strategically to Israel, and Hamas is proscribed as a terrorist group by Israel and, since 2014, by Saudi authorities, according to news reports.
+Under Crown Prince Mohammad bin Salman, who is also Saudi Arabia’s prime minister the kingdom has become increasingly close strategically to Israel, and Hamas is proscribed as a terrorist group by Israel and, since 2014, by Saudi authorities.

 In a February 2018 report for the online newspaper Anha, Benaimah claimed he had not been subject to ill treatment and that his conditions of his imprisonment were good.
 According to the article, Benaimah was being held in Dhahban Prison.

 However, in a March 2019 report by The Guardian, Benaimah was named as one of several prisoners whom Saudi prison authorities described in a leaked medical report as being tortured and suffering severe physical injuries and malnutrition as the result of their treatment in prison.
 The report did not state which detainees specifically were suffering which physical effects.

 The report, based on leaked medical reports allegedly prepared for Saudi King Salman, said that detainees suffer variously from malnutrition and lack of fluids, and have bruises and visible injuries, including severe burns.
 The report said that all named detainees were recommended for immediate transfer to a medical center.
-At least three other journalists were named in the report, one of whom, Hatoon al-Fassi, was later released.
+At least three other journalists were named in the report, two of whom, Hatoon al-Fassi and Fahd al-Sunaidi, have been released.